Case Studies

 Procurement processHalf year-1 yearExecutive approval, bidding required

-Lidl SAP eLWIS project (EUR 500M loss), Hershey Halloween incident ($100M loss) - tens-of-billions-class failures like these create the industry’s going rate.
-The iron rule for large-enterprise core is “mature tech, phased migration, Fit to Standard.”
+Lidl SAP eLWIS project (EUR 500M loss), Hershey Halloween incident ($100M loss) — tens-of-billions-class failures like these create the industry’s going rate.
+The iron rule for large-enterprise core is mature tech, phased migration, Fit to Standard.”

-Large-enterprise core pitfalls and forbidden moves
+Pitfalls and forbidden moves

 Typical accident patterns in large-enterprise core.
 All have management-shaking-level destructive power.